What is a MIDI Controller?

 Moog Music founder Robert Moog introduced MIDI to keyboards in 1982 as a way to accomplish two things at once.
 This ultimately improved musicians’ workflow and inspired a generation of unique creators.
 From there, the MIDI Manufacturers Association (MMA) was formed in 1984 at the Summer NAMM show which has since overseen the improvements and multiple iterations of MIDI.

 We all know the impact these folks have had on music.
-The 80’s spawned a swath of music that no one had experienced before.
+The 80’s spawned a new age of music that no one had experienced before.
 On to today, electronic music has progressed far beyond our wildest dreams.
 Freedom of creativity is endless nowadays due to this simple invention, and we are all certainly better off because of it.

 The 8 Main Factors to Consider